This Season a Flu Vaccine is More Important than Ever!

 Getting a flu vaccine is more important than ever to protect yourself, your family and your community from the flu.
 A flu vaccine this season can also help reduce the burden on our healthcare systems responding to the COVID-19 pandemic and save medical resources for care of COVID-19 patients.

 The more people vaccinated; the more people protected.
 Do your part.
 Get a flu vaccine!

 Who Needs a Flu Vaccine?

 We encourage everyone to contact their primary healthcare provider or local pharmacy or retailer to receive the seasonal flu vaccine.
-In fact, the Centers For Disease Control and Prevention (CDC) encourages everyone older than six months of age to get vaccinated.
+In fact, the Centers for Disease Control and Prevention (CDC) encourages individuals to get vaccinated.
 This is especially true for pregnant women, children, young adults, caretakers of infants, and health care workers.
 Because seasonal flu viruses change every year, the vaccine is updated annually.
 So even if you or your children got a flu vaccine last year, you both still need to get a flu vaccine this season to remain protected.

 The Centers for Disease Control and Prevention offers recommendations found here.

 The Texas Vaccines for Children program provides no-cost vaccines to eligible children 18 years old and younger.
 Clinics participating in the Texas Vaccines for Children program may be located here.

 Early detection and early response are key to preventing the spread of any disease.